jldroid25/project2/README.md

 are working as Frontend Developers .
 Jamal is on backend testing & James is on Backend & managing the team for the upcoming Sprint 1 .

-Project 2 is successfully under Continuous Integration with Jenkins & Github.
+Project 2 is successfully under Continuous Integration C.I with Jenkins & Github.